niquewoodhouse/niquewoodhouse.github.io/about.md

 ---
 layout: default
 featureImg: assets/peaceYo.jpg
-Headline: Good design has the potential to create positive changes, big and small - I’m always looking for opportunities to contribute to that, in any industry.
+Headline: Good design has the potential to create positive change - I’m always looking for opportunities to contribute to that, in any industry.
 subTitle: <a href="mailto:nique.shjm.woodhouse@gmail.com">nique.shjm.woodhouse@gmail.com</a> <a href="tel:+4407948888909">+44 0 7948 888 909</a>
 ---